Dussehra 2019: 10 amazing facts about Ravana

 8. Do you know the story behind Ravana’s death?

 Anarnay was an absolute majestic king in Raghuvansh.
 Ravana met Anarnay, when he stepped out to conquer the whole world and so, there was a fierce battle between them.
 King Anarnay lost his life in the battle but before dying he had cursed Ravana that he will be killed by a man born in Anarnay’s lineage.
 Later, Lord Rama took birth in Anarnay’s lineage and killed Ravana.

 9. Strange but amazing that Ravana was aware of his impending doom.

 He knew his fate that he will die by the hands of an avatar of Vishnu, and will help him to attain moksha and give up his demon form.

-10. The story behind Ravana’s 10 heads which is also very amazing.
+10. The story behind Ravana’s 10 heads is also very amazing.

-That is according to some versions of Ramayan, Ravana did not have ten heads but it appeared so because of his mother nine pearls necklace given by her to Ravana that causes an optical illusion for any observer.
+According to some versions of Ramayana, Ravana did not have ten heads but it appeared so because of his mother nine pearls necklace given by her to Ravana that causes an optical illusion for any observer.
 And in some other versions it is said that to please Shiva, Ravana chopped his own head into pieces, but after seeing his devotion Shiva made each piece spawn into another head.

 His ten heads were Kama (lust), Krodha (anger), Moha (delusion), Lobha (greed), Mada (pride), Maatsyasya (envy), Manas (mind), Buddhi (intellect), Chitta (will) and Ahamkara ( the ego) – all these constitute the ten heads.
 And so Ravana had all these ten qualities.